manjulashanmugam/Basic-Udemy-Project-using-HTML-and-CSS/README.md

 - To recreate a real-world website layout for learning

 How to View
+ https://manjulashanmugam.github.io/Basic-Udemy-Project-using-HTML-and-CSS/  by using this link you can visite my page.

 This project is part of my learning journey in web development.